instancio/instancio/website/docs/user-guide.md

 - **`Select.all(GroupableSelector... selectors)`**

 This method can be used for grouping multiple selectors, allowing for more concise code as shown below.
-However, only regular selectors are groupable using `all()`.
-Predicate selectors are not groupable.

 ``` java
 all(field(Address::getCity),